Category: Uncategorized

 Established 2015

-Mike Voisin was the owner of Motivatit Seafoods and a champion of the Louisiana seafood community.
-He helped found the Louisiana Seafood Promotion and Marketing Boad in 1984, giving unified voice to a vital and iconic Gulf Coast industry.
-Mike also served on multiple boards, including the 2009 chairman of the National Fisheries Institute.
+Mike Voisin was the owner of Motivatit Seafoods and an established lobbyist and advocate for the Louisiana seafood community.
+He helped found the Louisiana Seafood Promotion and Marketing Boad in 1984, giving a voice to a vital and iconic Gulf Coast industry.
+Mr. Voisin also served on multiple boards, including as a commissioner for the Louisiana Wildlife and Fisheries Commission and as the 2009 chairman of the National Fisheries Institute.